 - Create a Backup Plan

-- Consider worst case scenarios that may derail your plan, such as a major economic downtown or the death of a spouse.
+- Consider worst case scenarios that may derail your plan, such as a major economic downturn or the death of a spouse.
 How will you recover?
 Think about how to return to work, start a new career or launch a side hustle if your financial needs change in the future.

 Investing at an early age is crucial to early retirement.